libapps/libapps-mirror/nassh/doc/api.md

 ### Mount

-On Chrome OS, trigger a SFTP filesystem mount with the Files app.
+On ChromeOS, trigger a SFTP filesystem mount with the Files app.

 This is a one-shot API that does not allow for interactive UI.
 It is meant to automatically set up connections that use key auth only.